...

 How do you eradicate Japanese knotweed?

-As you might expect, Japanese knotweed eradication is actually a specialised service – and even expert firms now steer away from the term “eradication” because even we can never be 100% certian that it is completely eradicated – and therein lies the importance of the guarantee.
+As you might expect, Japanese knotweed eradication is a specialised service – and even expert firms now steer away from the term “eradication” because even we can never be 100% certain that it is completely eradicated – and therein lies the importance of the guarantee.
 Yes, you can try to do it yourself but don’t be surprised if the weed appears again pretty quickly after you think you’ve got rid of it.
-It can be backbreaking work to try and dig up all of the roots and, depending on the ground, is often all but impossible without using mechanical aids such as an excavator.
+It can be backbreaking work to try and dig up all of the roots and, depending on the ground is often all but impossible without using mechanical aids such as an excavator.

 If you want to get rid of Japanese knotweed without using herbicide, Resi-Dig-Out is a great choice.
-The good news is that it’s cheaper than many of the traditional approaches, diverts a lot of waste from landfill and leaves your garden in a useable condition pretty much instantly.
+The good news is that it’s cheaper than many of the traditional approaches, diverts a lot of waste from landfills, and leaves your garden in a useable condition pretty much instantly.

 Our treatments for Japanese knotweed have been developed over many years, using the latest technology and our own experience.
 Of course, our specialists will need to take a closer look at your property and the extent of the infestation before they decide which approach is best.
 The aim is to make sure all rhizomes are treated or removed, leaving your property and surrounding areas clear.